-Name Туре Default Description readConcurrenc y Integer 4 The number of concurrent threads used for creating the graph. validateRelation ships Boolean true Whether to throw an error if the relationshipQuery returns relationships between nodes not returned by the nodeQuery.

-Name Туре Default Description parameters Мар 0 A map of user-defined query parameters that are passed into the node and relationship queries.
+Name Туре Default Description readConcurrenc y Integer 4 The number of concurrent threads used for creating the graph. validateRelation ships Boolean true Whether to throw an error if the relationshipQuery returns relationships between nodes not returned by the nodeQuery. parameters Мар {} A map of user-defined query parameters that are passed into the node and relationship queries. jobld String Generated internally An ID that can be provided to more easily track the projection's progress.